ning-y/agr2gtf/README.md

 options:
-  -h, --help            show this help message and exit --keep-attributes KEEP_ATTRIBUTES
+  -h, --help            show this help message and exit --threads THREADS, -t THREADS
+                        Number of parallel sessions.
+The default is 1 (don't parallelize)
+  --keep-attributes KEEP_ATTRIBUTES
                         Comma-delimited list of attributes to keep, in addition to gene_id.
 The value of an attribute in a